-This option is deprecated.
-Previously, it enabled a non-standards-compliant variant of GSS-TSIG that was used by Windows 2000.
-Since that OS is now long past its end of life, this option is now treated as a synonym for -g.
+This option enables a non-standards-compliant variant of GSS-TSIG used by Windows 2000.

 This option enables Opportunistic TLS.
 When used, the remote peer's TLS certificate will not be verified.
 This option should be used for debugging purposes only, and it is not recommended to use it in production.
 This option can not be used in conjuction with -A, and it implies -S.